-CBSI is a collaborative effort between scientists and practitioners who are passionate about the objective, pragmatic, and analytic understanding of behavior.
-We solve socially important problems through novel applications of behavioral science.
+CBSI is a collaborative effort between scientists and practitioners who are passionate about the objective and pragmatic understanding of police academy training and firearm safety.
+We solve important societal challenges through novel adaptations of behavioral science.

 Dr. John O'Neill

 Dr. John O'Neill has over a decade of experience in behavioral science.
 He earned a bachelor's degree in Psychology (2007), a master's degree in Applied Behavior Analysis from the University of South Florida (2012), and a doctoral degree with specialization in Behavior Analysis and Therapy from Southern Illinois University (2015).
 He is a doctoral-level Board Certified Behavior Analyst (BCBA-D) and Licensed Applied Behavior Analyst (LABA) in the Commonwealth of Massachusetts.
 He has published peer-reviewed scientific research, book chapters, and professional magazine articles.
 He serves as Chair of the Dissemination of Behavior Analysis Special Interest Group and on the Editorial Board of the Journal of Contextual Behavioral Science.

 Dr. Dawn A. O'Neill

 Ph.D., BCBA-D, LABA